Is it possible to ovulate twice in one cycle?

 There are reports of women who have conceived a second baby when they were already pregnant.
 This is an extremely rare condition called superfetation.

 Superfetation is not, however, a result of multiple ovulations in one cycle.
-In these unique cases, the woman’s menstrual cycle has for some reason continued into pregnancy, and ovulation and conception has happened in two different cycles.
+In these unique cases, the woman’s menstrual cycle has for some reason continued into pregnancy.
+The two ovulations and fertilizations have happened in two different cycles.

 Ovulation is the release of one or more mature eggs from your ovaries during one 24-hour period.
 While the body may prepare for ovulation more than once, and you can indeed release two or more eggs in the same ovulation process, you cannot have more than one fertile period and one ovulation per cycle.